nilotpaul/test001/README.md

-This app is currently in production and has lot of error, will update the same once it's completed!!!
+This app is currently in production and has lot of errors, will update the same once it's completed!!!